-For wine lovers seeking well priced Bordeaux wine, that delivers style, character and quality for a fair price, it’s important to know the Cru Bourgeois classified wines.
-Being Left bank wines, most Cru Bourgeois are dominated by Cabernet Sauvignon.
+For wine lovers seeking well-priced, Left Bank Bordeaux wine that provides style, character, and quality for a fair price, it’s important to know the Cru Bourgeois classified wines.
+Being Left Bank wines, most Cru Bourgeois are dominated by Cabernet Sauvignon.
 However, over the past few decades, many estates have added more Merlot to their blend, in an effort to soften the wines.

-They can offer value and very good drinking, if you know which wines to look for.
+These wines deliver value, and very good wine drinking if you know which wines to look for.
 At their best, there are Cru Bourgeois estates that compete with much more expensive Bordeaux chateaux.
-Compete with, might not be a strong enough term.
-At their best, the top Cru Bourgeois wines can be better than some of the more famous, and more expensive classed growths.
+In fact, in some cases, compete might not be a strong enough term.
+At their best, the top Cru Bourgeois wines can be better than some of the more famous, and more expensive 1855 Classified Growths!

-But most can be enjoyed much earlier in life than the more expensive Left Bank wines, which is positive in today’s world.
+It is important to note that while the wines can age, and develop complexities and secondary nuances, most Cru Bourgeois can be enjoyed much earlier in life than the more expensive Left Bank wines, which is positive in today’s world.

 #1 Over 25% of all wines from the Medoc are Crus Bourgeois classified Bordeaux wines.

-#3 In the first Crus Bourgeois classification in 1932, 444 chateau was classified.
+#3 In the first Crus Bourgeois classification in 1932, 444 chateaus was classified.

-#5 The Haut Medoc has more Crus Bourgeois classified wines than any other Bordeaux appellation.
+#5 The Medoc has more Crus Bourgeois classified wines than any other Bordeaux appellation.